5 facts about the German language

-How many people worldwide speak German?
-Who defined what standard German is in the first place?
-How many words are there in the German language?
-And what do “false friends” have to do with learning German?
-We have the answer to all these questions – and more…
+How many people speak German?
+What is the meaning of "Standard German"?
+How many words do we use in the German language?
+And what do "false friends" have to do with learning German?
+We will provide you with the answers to these and more questions.

 4. False Friends